 Juniata's Institutional Animal Care and Use Committee (IACUC) monitors care and use of vertebrate animals and reviews program compliance.

-Inquiries concerning policies should be directed to the IACUC Chair: Roy Nagle, Director of Environmental Health and Safety.
+Inquiries concerning policies should be directed to the IACUC Chair, Kathleen Jones, Assistant Professor of Education.

 Principles for Use and Care of Live Vertebrate Animals used in Teaching and Research

 The following procedures address the acquisition of animals, their transportation, use and care, efforts to minimize pain and distress, consideration of alternatives to the use of animals, and training of personnel.